 Approved by the British Psychological Society

-All courses take place at Ziferblat, a wonderful space in the heart of Manchester, UK
+When it is safe to do so, all courses will take place at ‘Clockwork’ (formerly ‘Ziferblat’)- a wonderful space in the heart of Manchester, UK.

-Our space has great facilities, includes free coffee, cake and wifi
+Clockwork has great facilities, includes free coffee, cake and wifi.

 If the course you were hoping to attend is fully booked, please feel free to join our waiting list by leaving your contact details with us.
 If any places become available, they will be allocated on a first come first served basis.

 The programme is designed to guide students, over 5 consecutive days, through a combination of practical ‘hands on’ learning along with the teaching of underpinning theoretical knowledge.
 Students receive a comprehensive training manual, provided electronically,...

 Teacher training includes the unique Mindfulness Now programme which offers an integrated approach to using mindfulness techniques to help clients deal with: pain, rheumatic conditions, stress, anxiety and serious physical and emotional trauma, as well...

 Mindfulness Now participants are assessed on the basis of the following criteria: Rapport skills Assessment and preparation of clients/learners Client/learner safety Teaching/facilitation ability Outcome monitoring Client/learner evaluation The following assessment methods are used: Observational assessment...

 As a graduate of the Mindfulness Now teacher training programme, we are committed to continuing to support you in your professional development and your practice as a mindfulness teacher.
 We do this by working collaboratively...